 The advantage to this method is that anyone who has access to a lot of hemp and basic chemistry equipment can try this at home.
 But considering the high quality products available commercially, this might not be worth the time.

-Similar to CBD oil products themselves, there really is no “best” when it comes to extraction method.
+Similar to CBD products themselves, there really is no “best” when it comes to the CBD extraction method.
 There just isn’t a perfect way to do CBD oil extraction.
 If there was, all companies would obviously use that method.